camoo/enkap-woocommerce-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-E-nkap is a simple and powerful Payment Gateway plugin for WooCommerce
+E-nkap for WooCommerce is a simple and powerful Mobile Money Payment Gateway plugin

 == Description ==
 **This is the Mobile Money payment gateway for WooCommerce.**